Jump to Main Content

 Its purpose is to assist the iSchool in building and maintaining an alumni engagement program that supports and provides value to our alumni, while creating and sustaining strong relationships with and among our alumni, current students, faculty and the iSchool.

 The board is composed of iSchool alumni, who are locally, nationally and internationally committed to using their network, knowledge and influence to help foster a robust alumni community that will encompass all iSchool degree programs and graduation years.
-Board members serve renewable two-year terms.
+Board members serve renewable three-year terms.

 Photo of Greta Bergquist